nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2015-to-lts-2016.md

         version: '1'

 ---
-For the general upgrade process, see the&nbsp;page [Upgrading the Nuxeo Platform]({{page page='upgrading-the-nuxeo-platform'}}).
+For the general upgrade process, see the page [Upgrading the Nuxeo Platform]({{page page='upgrading-the-nuxeo-platform'}}).

 {{! excerpt}}

-This chapter highlights some major information about upgrade from Nuxeo Platform LTS 2015 (7.10) to Nuxeo Platform LTS 2016\.
-We strongly encourage you to also have a quick read of the [upgrade notes](https://jira.nuxeo.com/issues/?jql=project%20in%20(NXP)%20AND%20resolution%20%3D%20Fixed%20AND%20fixVersion%20IN%20(%228.10%22%20)%20AND%20(%22Impact%20type%22%20%3D%20%22API%20change%22%20OR%20%22Upgrade%20notes%22%20is%20not%20EMPTY)%20ORDER%20BY%20component%20DESC%2C%20key%20DESC).
+This chapter highlights some major information about upgrade from Nuxeo Platform LTS 2015 (7.10) to Nuxeo Platform LTS 2016 (8.10).
+We strongly encourage you to also have a quick read of the [upgrade notes](https://jira.nuxeo.com/issues/?jql=project%20in%20%28NXP%29%20AND%20resolution%20%3D%20Fixed%20AND%20fixVersion%20%3D%20%228.10%22%20AND%20%28%22Impact%20type%22%20%3D%20%22API%20change%22%20OR%20%22Upgrade%20notes%22%20is%20not%20EMPTY%29%20ORDER%20BY%20component%20DESC%2C%20key%20DESC).

-If you had already upgraded to previous 8.x Fast Track versions, check out the page [Upgrade from LTS 2015 following Fast Tracks]({{page page='upgrade-from-lts-2015-following-fast-tracks'}}) for upgrade instructions from 8.1 to 8.2 or 8.2 to 8.3 or 8.3 to LTS 2016.
+If you had already upgraded to previous 8.x Fast Track versions, check out the page [Upgrade from LTS 2015 following Fast Tracks]({{page page='upgrade-from-lts-2015-following-fast-tracks'}}) for upgrade instructions from 8.1 to 8.2, 8.2 to 8.3 or 8.3 to LTS 2016.

 {{! /excerpt}}